2013 Acura TL Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers say that the Acura TL’s interior boasts high-quality materials, good passenger space and an impressive list of standard tech features.
+Reviewers say that the 2013 Acura TL’s interior boasts high-quality materials, good passenger space and an impressive list of standard tech features.
 However, some test drivers write that the TL could have a larger trunk, and that the infotainment system can be a little difficult to use.
-Still, reviewers have positive comments for the TL’s other electronic features.
+Still, reviewers have positive comments about the TL’s other electronic features.
 A few critics note that audiophiles will love the TL’s stereo, while another comments that the navigation system is one of the best you’ll find in an upscale midsize car.

 - "TL's cabin generally presents well, with rich-feeling leather and soft dash and door surfaces.
 Some hard plastics are disappointing, but most are kept out of direct sight." -- Consumer Guide